 Where is Christ Church College?
 Tickets can be bought at Meadow Gate on the Broad Walk.
 At the Magdalen Bridge end of the High Street.

 Not new at all actually, unless you’re the type of person who has medieval mead in your amazon basket.
 New College is one of the oldest colleges in Oxford, completed in 1386, older than the Azteks, China’s Forbidden City and Cher.
 And, I’ve got to say, if you’re the type of person who writes a tick-list of goals on January the first, or own a clip-board full-stop, in terms of a check-list, this is one of the Oxford colleges to visit that has it all.

-For just £5 (the chapel is free to visit) you get to see some of the prettiest insta-worthy college gardens, Harry Potter locations, a stunning chapel, famous artworks, beautiful architecture and it even has its own mountain.
+For just £5 (the chapel is free to visit) you get to see some of the prettiest insta-worthy Oxford university gardens, Harry Potter locations, a stunning chapel, famous artworks, beautiful architecture and it even has its own mountain.
 It’s value for money for definite.

 Pretty herbaceous borders line the ancient city wall (built 1200’s) and climbers and Wisteria enhance the already gorgeous college buildings – it’s an English-Garden postcard.
 Head to the New College cloister courtyard quadrangle to see the old Oak tree used as a seat for Malfoy in Harry Potter – The Goblet of Fire.